 Voice and Text

-A member of the Voice and Speech Trainers Association, O’Brien holds Advanced and Post-Graduate Degrees in Voice Studies from Central School of Speech and Drama (London) and a PhD in English from Yale University.
-She is the Associate Editor for Heightened Text, Verse and Scansion for The Voice and Speech Review, 2011.
+A member of the Voice and Speech Trainers Association, O’Brien holds Advanced and Post-Graduate Diplomas in Voice Studies from Central School of Speech and Drama (London) and a PhD in English from Yale University.
+She served as the Associate Editor for Heightened Text, Verse and Scansion for The Voice and Speech Review, 2011.
 Her publications include essays in Shakespeare Quarterly, Shakespeare Survey, Selected Proceedings of the World Shakespeare Congress, 1996, Approaches to Teaching Shakespeare’s Hamlet, Shakespearean Illuminations: Insights from Performance and elsewhere.
-Before coming to the ACA, she taught at the University of California Santa Cruz, Kirkland College and Guilford College, where her directing work included Measure for Measure and Henry V .
+Before coming to the ACA, she taught at the University of California Santa Cruz, Kirkland College and Guilford College, where her directing work included Measure for Measure and Henry V.